-In accordance with the Co-ordinated Admissions Arrangements, on 17 April 2023, North Yorkshire County Council will make the formal offer of a place to parents and carers on behalf of the Trust.
-Parents and carers must contact the school in writing, to either accept or reject the offer of a place, by 1 May 2023.
-This will in no way affect parents' or carers' right of appeal for a place at another school.
+In accordance with the Co-ordinated Admissions Arrangements, on 16 April 2024, North Yorkshire Council will make the formal offer of a place to parents and carers on behalf of the Trust.
+Parents and carers must contact the school in writing, by 30 April 2024 to either accept or reject the offer of a place.
+This will in no way affect an applicant's right of appeal for a place at another school.

-Written confirmation of offer acceptance or rejection of a place at Western Primary School must be addressed by e-mail to: office@wes.rklt.co.uk

-Or by recorded delivery to: School Admissions, Western Primary School, Cold Bath Road, Harrogate, HG2 0NA
+Written confirmation of offer acceptance or rejection of a place at Western Primary School must be addressed by e-mail to: office@wes.rklt.co.uk or by recorded delivery to: School Admissions, Western Primary School, Cold Bath Road, Harrogate, HG2 0NA

-Alternatively, parents and carers may present in person at the school office to complete written acceptance or rejection of an offer.
+Alternatively, parents and carers who are unable to access the internet may present in person at the school office to complete written acceptance or rejection of an offer.